 There are five engines to choose from, all of which are smooth and efficient, and available with the Volkswagen Group's superb seven-speed semi-automatic DSG gearbox.
 And there are five specification levels to choose from: S, SE, SE Plus, Elegance and top-spec Laurin & Klement.
 Plus there is a range of neat little touches, like the split-opening boot for added practicality, or the umbrella storage compartment in the door of SE and Elegance cars.
 All-in-all, the Superb is one of the best family cars on the market and should be on every buyer's shortlist.

 MPG, running costs & CO2

-Low running costs across the range, but not class-leading
+Running costs are low across the range but not best-in-class

 Interior & comfort

 Excellent suspension makes for a smooth ride over even the bumpiest of roads

 The Superb is one of the most comfortable cruisers you can buy thanks to a soft and supple suspension setup that easily smoothes out bumps in the road.
 It's nothing less than we’ve come to expect from Skoda, which has established itself as one of the best family car brands around.

 The cabin is really well insulated, too, so you won’t be troubled by wind and road noise.
 All the engines are smooth and quiet as well, so even at motorway speeds you won’t hear the wheeze of a straining diesel engine.